thir13en/crypto-lab/polkadot.md

 The heart of the Polkadot network: security and interoperability.

 ### Parachains
 Blockhcains built on top of Polkadot with their own utility tokens.
+There is a fee paid in DOT to send tokens to other parachains, intended to keep consensus on the global state of the relay chain.

 ### Bridges
 These are the entities that will allow the parachains to communicate with external networks.